 Fix 1: Update your graphics driver

-The Surge 2 crashing issues are most likely to occur if you’re using the wrong video driver or it’s out of date.
+The Surge 2 crashing issues are most likely to occur if you’re using the wrong video driver or the driver is out of date.
 So, updating your graphics driver should always be your go-to option when something goes wrong with your game.
 There are two ways you can do this:

 - Option 1 – Download and install the driver manually